Introduction

 This Practicum aims to develop and refine the tools for qualitative lesson analysis: observing and recording the lesson using an analysis framework, discussing the results, and identifying lesson characteristics related to:

-- the teacher's methods for organizing students' learning activities (interaction and collaboration);
+- the teacher's methods for organizing students' learning activity (interaction and collaboration);

 - the nature of the teacher-student relationship.

-Particular attention is paid to the presentation of the content: setting the learning objective, addressing problematic issues, organizing research activities, as well as the means for developing students' independence and initiative, and their readiness for dialogue and interaction in group work.
-Group discussion of the analysis results leads to the identification of lesson characteristics specific to the RE system.
+Particular attention is paid to the presentation of the content: setting the learning problem, addressing problematic issues, organizing research activity, as well as the means for developing students' independence and initiative, and their readiness for dialogue and interaction in group work.
+Group discussion of the results of the lessons’ analysis by master's students leads to the identification of lesson characteristics specific to the DL system

-This Practicum is devoted to the diagnosis of meta-subject outcomes in primary education.
-Master's students gain the opportunity to observe and evaluate the effects of learning in the RE system in terms of students' cognitive, personal, and social development; master psychodiagnostic methods, as well as data processing and analysis procedures.
-This Practicum allows students to correlate the theoretical propositions of cultural-historical psychology with empirical results and demonstrate specific manifestations of the thesis on the leading role of learning in development: the characteristics of the educational environment (Practicum 1) and the specific features of the educational process (Practicum 2) are associated with the development of significant new developments in children by the end of primary school—the ability to learn, cognitive reflection, and readiness for productive interaction with peers.
+This Practicum is devoted to the diagnosis of meta-subject outcomes in primary education (I.M.
+Ulanovskaya, 2015).
+Master's students gain the opportunity to observe and evaluate the effects of learning in the DL system in terms of students' cognitive, personal, and social development; master psychodiagnostic methods, as well as data processing and analysis procedures.
+This Practicum allows students to correlate the theoretical propositions of cultural-historical psychology with empirical results of educational practice of the DL school, and demonstrate specific manifestations of the thesis on the leading role of learning in development: the characteristics of the educational environment (Practicum 1) and the specific features of the educational process (Practicum 2) are associated with the development of significant new developments in children by the end of primary school—the ability to learn, cognitive reflection, planning, assessment and self-assessment and readiness for productive interaction with peers.

 - deep immersion in the subject matter, as the scenario must be integrated into the actual learning process and consistent with the logic of the topic being studied;

-- practical mastery of the principles of remedial learning, which allows one to identify the core of the learning task within the subject content and identify those actions that can be developed as a joint solution;
+- practical mastery of the principles of developmental learning, which allows one to identify the core of the learning problem in the subject content and determine those actions that can be deployed as a joint solution;

 - close interaction with the teacher, as it is necessary to consider the age and individual characteristics of the class, learning motivation, established forms of interaction, and the pace of work.